ryerbanta/LIT-Canvas-Files/README.md

 LIT-Canvas-Files
 ================

 LIT is Western Libraries' research tutorial.
-These files are the Canvas LMS course files.
-Each course file includes modules that link to the lessons (on the LIT website) and quizzes.
+These files are Canvas LMS course files.
+The course file includes modules that link to the lessons on the LIT website and quizzes.

-This repository contains three versions of Canvas courses.
-One file is LIT, all six lessons and six quizzes.
-One file is Academic Integrity, which is the last LIT lesson and includes one lesson and one quiz.
-The third file contains both LIT and Academic Integrity, as modules.
+LIT is made up of six lessons and six quizzes.
+To use this in your Canvas course, download the file, then import into your Canvas course.
+In Canvas you may select elements to import or import everything.
+Be sure to include the two image files, they are used in one of the quizzes, specifically the OneSearch quiz.